manufaktor/immi-im-blog/posts/using-uuid-in-sqlite.md

 brew install sqlite
 ```

-Homebrew recognizes that SQLite is already preinstalled and doesn't override the existing sqlite3 binary.
-Instead, you'll have to call it by it's real name:
+Homebrew recognizes that SQLite is already pre-installed and doesn't override the existing sqlite3 binary.
+Instead, you'll have to call it by it's "real" name:

 ```sh
 $ /usr/local/opt/sqlite3/bin/sqlite3 # You can figure out this path via `brew info sqlite`